Robert West (American football)

 Robert Harold West (born October 3, 1950) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Kansas City Chiefs and San Francisco 49ers.
 He played college football for the San Diego State Aztecs.

-Early years
+Early life

 West attended Lincoln High School.
 He accepted a football scholarship from San Diego State University, where he played under head coach Don Coryell and was a three-year starter at wide receiver.

 As a senior in 1971, he tallied 11 receptions for 265 yards (24.1-yard avg.) and 2 touchdowns.
 He set a school record for the longest pass play when he caught a 92-yard pass from quarterback Brian Sipe, while playing against Fresno State University.

 Professional career

 Dallas Cowboys

 West was selected by the Dallas Cowboys in the fourth round (90th overall) of the 1972 NFL draft.
 He was released on September 11.